Best Inversion Tables for Back Pain Relief

 - Chest pain or irregular heartbeat

-- Numbness or tingling that persists after returning upright
+- Numbness or tingling persisting after returning upright

 - Sharp, shooting pain in back or legs during inversion